dektlong/generator-boot-api-k8s/README.md

 This generator uses standard ```kubectl``` resources and services to optimize a Spring Boot application deployed with Tanzu API grid components

-## Resources and Services created
+## Generator Commands

+Use these commands in the ```commands``` section of the Generators UI and/or in the `acc generator` CLI.

+`api-boot-k8s core` creates

-- Spring Boot deployment file and service
+- Spring Boot deployment and service
-- Spring Cloud Gateway for Kubernetes deployment and template routes configuration
-- API validation configuration (not implemented yet in API Validator)
 - Tanzu Observability configuration (via wavefront K8s proxy)
 - Optional: Spring Boot Observer Sidecar (needed Spring Boot Observer server to run separately)
 - Sample tss.yaml file for adding generator Options (not implemented in generator yet)

+`api-boot-k8s api` creates

+- Spring Cloud Gateway Kubernetes deployment
+- Tanzu API Hub Kubernetes deployment and service
+- Example route definitions - Config, Mapping and Service
+- Openapi endpoint configuration
+- API validation configuration (not implemented yet in API Validator)

 ## Building and deploying the application